csc-training/csc-env-eff/_hands-on/batch_jobs/parallel.md

 ```
 sbatch my_parallel.bash
 ```
+#### Check the output and the efficiency
 - When finished, the output file `slurm-XXXXXXX.out` should contain the results obtained by the `hello_mpi.x` program on how the 8 tasks were distributed over the two reserved nodes
 - Check it with
 ```
 cat slurm-XXXXXXX.out
 ```
-- **Note!** This example asks 4 cores from each of the 2 nodes.
+- 🗯 **Note!** This example asks 4 cores from each of the 2 nodes.
 Normally, this would not make sense, but it would be better to run all 8 cores in the same node (in Puhti one node has 40 cores).
 Typically, you want your resources (cores) to be spread on as few nodes as possible.
 ```text
 cat slurm-5099873.out
 Hello world from node r07c01.bullx, rank 0 out of 8 tasks